 Algorithmic Trading

-Quantamental is a new trading approach that combines quantitative and fundamental analyses in order to forecast future market conditions.
-Trading and data mining will share a common ground in the near future.
+Quantamental is a new trading approach that combines quantitative and fundamental analyses to forecast future market conditions.
+Trading and data mining are expected to converge in the near future.

-In general, forecasting is the process of predicting future market conditions based on past and present market conditions, and on the analysis of key trends.
-All forecasting methods are divided into two broader categories:
+In general, forecasting is the process of predicting future market conditions based on past and present data, as well as the analysis of key trends.
+All forecasting methods can be divided into two broad categories:

 (i) Quantitative methods, based on mathematical models, and